Chief William Commanda Bridge: History

+19th century

 The bridge was built by the Quebec, Montreal, Ottawa and Occidental Railway in 1880, named for Albert Edward, Prince of Wales.
 At that time, it was one of the few crossings of the Ottawa River, and was one of the most valuable assets of the line, which was owned by the Quebec provincial government.
 The QMO&O continued to lose money, however, and it was purchased by the Canadian Pacific Railway (CPR) in 1882, which connected it with their other recent purchase, the Canada Central Railway.
 This connection gave the CPR a solid route from their westward line being built from North Bay to the ports of the St. Lawrence.
 The bridge was joined by the CPR's Royal Alexandra Interprovincial Bridge in 1901, the second railway bridge to cross the river between Ottawa and Hull.

+20th century

 The bridge served well into the 20th century, but as rail transport diminished and more efficient routes became more common, the line saw less traffic.
-In 1999, the City of Ottawa leased the CPR line, including the bridge for the construction of the Trillium Line.
+In 1999, the City of Ottawa leased the CPR line, including the bridge, for the construction of the Trillium Line.

+21st century

+2000s

 The bridge was used by rail traffic for the last time on July 26, 2001.

-In 2005, the bridge was disconnected from the tracks just before its approach on the Ottawa side; this was done for a water line project being built along the Sir John A. Macdonald Parkway as part of the Lebreton Flats revitalization.
+In 2005, the bridge was disconnected from the tracks just before its approach on the Ottawa side; this was done for a water line project being built along the Kichi Zibi Mikan as part of the Lebreton Flats revitalization.